 Royal Propositions and Reports must be submitted by 10 April at the latest in order to ensure that they may be considered by the Storting before the Storting adjourns its proceedings in June.
-This time limit does not apply to propositions to amend the Fiscal Budget or the report on the Revised National Budget, propositions concerning income settlements, health fee negotiations, agriculture negotiations or the annual local government proposition.
+This time limit does not apply to annual and otherwise regular propositions and reports.
 The same time limit applies to ensure that Private Member's Motions and interpellations may be considered by the Storting before the Storting adjourns its proceedings in June.
 The Storting may make exceptions to this time limit on request.
 Applications for such exceptions must be submitted to the Presidium, which puts forward a recommendation to the Storting.